davelively14/locorum/README.md

 ## Immediate to do list
 - Change results
-  - url_result for backends: Google, WhitePages
+  - url_result for backends: Google
-  - Phone number for backends: Google, WhitePages
+  - Phone number for backends: Google
 - Add CSV input (and/or excel?)
 - Ratings based on stripped, 10 char strings